kiba/Writings/for_science/chp24_reckoning.md

 *This is it*, she thought to herself. *No turning back now.*

 "Many of you were wondering why you had been called forth to this meeting.
 I will tell you right now.
-Months had passed since two of our ancestors, perhaps from a different time, had shown up.
-We discovered a new world, and a way back to our ancestral home, new scientific fields and technologies.
+As you know, it had been months since James Archer chose to work together with us, providing us both science and technology for trans-dimensional travel.
+Since then we discovered a new world, and a way back to our ancestral home, new fields of science and technologies.
 But it also unleashed a torrent of ideas, some criticism and commentary on our society and how we govern ourselves.
-One that they remarked most often is the use of masks for the highest level of leadership, a position that is unelected."
+One that they remarked most often is the use of mask by the highest level of leadership."

-As the Sidonian Diet were thrown into parliament, she found herself breathing hard while trying to keep calm.
-Every part of her were repulsed by her own recklessness.
-She had just unmasked herself to the public, and revealed herself to be an immortal, and now she felt completely safe, at the mercy of potentially very angry Sidonians.
-It was at this point that political violence became a very real possibility.

-But it was also necessary.
-Sidonia was her home, her life, and her family as much as Nagate and Hiroki were.
-Escape wasn't an option at all.
-She must held faith in her people and herself to overcome this.
+Kobayashi unmasked herself at that very moment, revealing a youthful face.
+The crowd grasps.
+They had never seen their leader's face before.

+She smiled.
+"I am much older than I looked.
+The conspiracy theorists have it right.
+That there is a secret group of immortals that had been ruling this society for centuries."

+It was at this moment that the chaos claimed parliament.
+Some were shouting, other were in disbelef.
+Some even fainted.

+Kobayashi's heart beats rapidly.
+Unease and nervousness invaded every part of her body.

 "Order!
 Order!" the Speaker of the House commanded.
-The representatives quickly quieted down.
-"Captain Kobayashi, can you please verify your identity cryptographically to prove that you are not an imposter."
+To emphasize this stronger, the speaker used a pallet to rein in the chaos.

+The elected officials calmed down rapidly.
+Afterward, the speaker turned to her.

+"Is it true?
+Are you absolutely telling the truth?" the speaker asked.

+"Yes.
+Every word I said is true.
+It is at this moment that I am stepping down, leaving everything to Colonel Seii.
+He did not know about this. "

+"Can you please authenticate yourself?"

 "I will," she answered.

 It didn't take long to input her genetic identity and her public key, and for the verification to complete.

-"Very good.
-I will assume for the time being that we aren't being taken for fools.
-But, Captain, why now?
-How are you able to be immortal?"

-Kobayashi sighed a deep breath before talking.
-"For your first question, it is largely a question of 'when'.
-The arrival of the trans-dimensional traveler introduced new thought process and ideas, going around our blind spot.
-Eventually, sooner or later, this will result in a constitutional crisis, possibly at a bad time.
-Worse case scenario?
-We might lose our disunity, even fracturing.
-Better we deal with it now, rather than later."
+The speaker looked at her intently.
+"The authentication is as good as it can be.
+I hope this isn't a joke?"

+"No, speaker," Kobayashi said.
+"I am absolutely sane.
+Everything I said is the truth or can be verified as such.
+Moreover, it is by necessity that I must speak truth to power for Sidonia to survive.
+The immortal ship committee must be revealed to the public, including everything it had accomplished, and every crime that was committed under their purview."

-Once again, the parliament broke into confused arguments.
+Once again, the parliament broke into chaos.

-"ORDER!
-ORDER!" the speaker yelled.

-This was going to be a long day.
+This is going to be a long day.

 ***
 **Nagai Juri**
-**Conference Room, Sidonia**
+**A Conference Room, Sidonia**

+Nagai Juri walked back and forth.
+As a member of the assembly, she had seen and heard everything.
+But this?
+This just take the cake.
+She...just couldn't believe it!

+As soon as she got out of the room.
+She was already a believer.
+Everything was too complicated and complex to be a work of an obviously mad young woman.
+A young woman that weeks ago was an hostel host, selling a room.
+She recognized that face.

+More so, what she said, alleged that the committee did, do more to stroke paranoia than anything else.

+Kobayashi had the entire assembly spellbounded by her allegation for hours.

 In a conference room, members of a fraction gathered.